-One of the reasons Boulder has been touted the happiest, fittest, and healthiest town in the country has to do with our amazing outdoors opportunities.
+One of the reasons Boulder has been touted as the happiest, fittest, and healthiest town in the country has to do with our amazing outdoor opportunities.
 Just (sometimes literally) a stone’s throw away (or a stoner’s throw?) are the foothills to an impressive stretch of the Rocky Mountains, including the Flatirons, Devil’s Thumb, Mesa Trail, and countless more scenic landmarks.

 While the hiking and skiing culture is robust here, as you might imagine, there is something else that makes Boulder as beautiful in its surroundings and its people, the likes of which only some areas of Europe can boast a comparison.
 That’s Boulder’s love of bicycling.

 Bike paths, trails, and parks crisscross Boulder all the way up into the hills and all the way out across the plains of East Boulder’s open space.
 Most streets are flanked with bike lanes that go parallel to the cars (in some cases, they encroach on the regular car traffic, like the controversial Dutch design wide bike lanes down Folsom).
 Most Boulderites use bikes over cars to commute, and our fair city is one of the most bicycle-friendly around.

 But beyond cruising around in the city itself, Boulder is also well known for its extensive bike-friendly roads, bike paths, and trails to test your mettle and enjoy the scenery as you do so.
 Here are the Top 6 road bike trails in Boulder (according to my own research and personal views: do tell us your favorites if I’ve left them out!):

 Elevation: 700 ft